Lufunonyadzani/-AWS_re-Start-Labs/README.md

 # ☁️AWS re/Start Journey
 Welcome to my **AWS re/Start Labs Repository**!
-I'm Lufuno Nyadzani
+I'm Lufuno Nyadzani I’m someone who genuinely enjoys technology, especially anything related to cloud computing.
+Over time, this interest has grown into a clear career goal: becoming a Senior Solutions Architect.
+Completing my IT Diploma gave me the foundation to understand how systems work, but exploring cloud platforms is what truly sparked my ambition.

-This collection showcases my hands-on labs, exercises, and projects completed as part of the **AWS re/Start Cloud Practitioner Program**.
+What draws me to the cloud is how it enables businesses to operate smarter and faster.
+The idea that you can design solutions that scale on demand, stay secure, and reduce complexity motivates me to keep learning.
+I want to be the kind of architect who creates systems that are not only technically strong but also make a real difference in how companies run.

-Each lab demonstrates practical cloud computing, Linux, and networking concepts using **Amazon Web Services (AWS)** and related technologies.
+This collection showcases my hands-on labs, exercises, and projects completed as part of the **AWS re/Start Cloud Practitioner Program**.Each lab demonstrates practical cloud computing, Linux, and networking concepts using **Amazon Web Services (AWS)** and related technologies.

 ---